fritzone/obfy/README.md

 Since the license checking code is usually shipped with the software product in compiled form, I'll put in here both the generated code (in Intel x86 assembly) since that is what the crackers will see after a successful disassembly of the executable but also the C++ code for the licensing algorithm.
 In order to not to pollute the precious paper space with unintelligible binary code I will restrain myself to include only the relevant bits of the code, with regard to the parts which naively determines whether a supplied license is valid or not, together with the C++ code, which was used to generate the binary code.

-The code was compiled using Microsoft Visual C++ (2015), in Release mode with optimization settings to favour a smaller executable, and I also have used the built in debugger of the VS IDE, to have a proper matching of the generated code with the source, to facilitate the educational aspect of this article.

 The following is the source code of the licensing algorithm:

 ```cpp